Clarifying causal mediation analysis: Effect identification via three assumptions and five potential outcomes: Identification of where is a known distribution

 \subsection{Consistency assumption}

 \textit{Consistency of the potential outcome} now means $Y=Y_{am}$ if $A=a$ and $M=m$ for all relevant values $m$ in the support of the distribution $\M$.
-In addition, if the distribution $\M$ is defined conditional on post-exposure covariates $L_a$, there is also the assumption of \textit{consistency of $L_a$}, that is, $L=L_a$ if $A=a$.
+In addition, if the distribution $\M$ is defined conditional on post-exposure covariates $L_a$, then \textit{consistency of $L_a$} is also required, that is, $L=L_a$ if $A=a$.